Harshit4404/Talkie/README.md

 - Emoji support
 - View timestamps of sent messages
 - View the last message under the sender's username
+- Distinguish between seen and unseen Chats
+- Recent messages are shown first
+- Users who sent the most recent messages appear at the top of the Chatlist

 ## Getting Started